 The Leatherman Tread launched last year and is popping up on wrists across the continent.
 From motorcyclists to backyard mechanics to anyone not wanting to tow a tool kit, it’s a fashion statement that says, “Hell yeah, I’m prepared!”

-Born out of necessity
+A travel multi-tool born out of necessity

 Like many of the tools on a typical Leatherman product, the Tread was born out of necessity.
 When Ben Rivera, President of Leatherman was entering Disneyland, security didn’t like the pocket-sized Skeletool he carried.
 Instead of leaving it at security he took it all the way back to the hotel room which probably didn’t impress his waiting family.
 Feeling naked without a multi-tool, Rivera set out to design a tool that would be approved not only at Disneyland but also be TSA compliant.